 This major milestone came about as a consequence of amendments authorized by the Steering Committee of the ‘Savings Scheme for Foreign Employees in the Government of Dubai’.

 When it comes to enhancing the working and living circumstances of expatriates, the government is leading by example.
-This new scheme is now mandatory for employees within the public sector while optional for private sector enterprises that may want to utilize the plan.
-This initiative by the government is also encouraging private firms to embrace more worker-friendly measures that guarantee the latter’s financial security.
+This new scheme is now mandatory for employees within the public sector while optional for private sector enterprises that may want to utilize the workplace savings plan.
+This initiative by the government is also encouraging private firms to embrace more worker-friendly measures that guarantee the latter’s financial security by growing their gratuity.
 Overall, this measure will further strengthen Dubai’s position as a leading destination for expat workers from around the world.

 Following these reforms, the UAE has also introduced a new company classification system that will split private firms across three distinct categories and provide incentives and exemptions for businesses based on certain factors.
 These include their dedication to the law and the wage protection system and their commitment to preserving employee rights.
 The classification system will also consider a company’s cultural and demographic diversity and see how it is adhering to the resolutions that regulate the labor market.